vincent-milde/Password-Manager/README.md

 # Password-Manager
-A password manager from scrap
+A password manager from scratch

 Password Manager